 The Stress of the Both / And

-As schools started to extend spring break for additional weeks and sports events were impacted coaches began to mourn.
-Coaches’ wives around the country reported their husbands were in shock and mourning.
+Schools started to extend spring break for additional weeks and sports events were impacted.
+Coaches began to mourn the loss of games and then full seasons.
+Coaches’ wives around the country reported their husbands were feeling the shock deeply.
 They seemed lost without a team to coach.
-It didn’t take me long to realize that for coaches who had previously walked the path of being fired, they were likely experiencing many of the same uncertainties from that situation.
+It didn’t take me long to realize that for coaches who had previously experienced firings, they were likely having some of the same memories from past uncertainties.

-All of a sudden coaches were sent home, no practice, no games, no idea when things will start again.
+With little warning, coaches were sent home.
+No practice, no games, no idea when things will start again.
 Finances were in limbo and to top it off there wasn’t any way to get out of the house and just feel “normal”.
 In many cases, being fired wounds coaching families deeply, even when we know it’s part of the “deal” signing up for this crazy life.
 Coaches spend so many hours on with their teams and preparing for practices and games that they often don’t have many other hobbies.

 We live with the knowledge that there could be a “next season” and there very well may not be a next season.
 We talk about next year as if we’ll live in the same community and also understand that it’s possible we may live somewhere else.
 This balancing act is easier for some than others.
 For me, the key is accepting that whatever plans I make, I may need to release them if they aren’t possible for the future that does happen.